phipsonlab/phipson-lab-website/index.md

 {% capture text %}

 We develop cutting-edge bioinformatics methods to answer fundamental questions in biology and medicine.
-Our research prioritizes transparency, rigor, and reproducibility, with all methods implemented as open-source R packages including speckle for single-cell analysis and SuperCellCyto for cytometry data.
+Our work focuses on creating tools to analyze complex data types, including single-cell sequencing, DNA methylation, cytometry, and spatial transcriptomics.
+We prioritize transparency, rigor, and reproducibility, with all methods released as open-source software to ensure broad accessibility and impact across the research community.

 {%
   include button.html
   link="research"
-  text="See our publications"
-  icon="fa-solid fa-arrow-right"
+  text="Learn more about our research" icon="fa-solid fa-arrow-right" flip=true
-  flip=true
   style="bare"